sfloyd5/introduction-to-computer-science/lab_04.md

 In this lab, you will explore SNAP and create a simple "self-portrait" program to introduce yourself to your instructors and classmates.

 ---
+#### Emphasize with students...

-#### Emphasize with students: Content - Programming language constructs to support input/output, logic, decision structure, and loops
+#### Content - Programming language constructs to support input/output, logic, decision structure, and loops

 The SNAP programming language provides you with a wide variety of programming “blocks” that can be assembled together to create some very cool programs.